turbot/steampipe-plugin-aws/docs/tables/aws_cloudfront_origin_access_identity.md

 # Table: aws_cloudfront_origin_access_identity

-The CloudFront Origin Access Identities page lists of all Origin Access Identities that were created by the RightScale account.
-An Origin Access Identity (OAI) is used for sharing private content via CloudFront.
-The OAI is a virtual user identity that will be used to give your CloudFront distribution permission to fetch a private object from your origin server.
+An origin access identity is a special CloudFront user that is associated with a distribution.
+You associate the origin access identity with origins, so that you can secure all or just some of your Amazon S3 content.
+You can also create an origin access identity and add it to your distribution when you create the distribution.

 ## Examples